gjlondon/simulacrys/README.md

 ==== Time

 As in life, time in the simulation flies relentlessly forward.
-Time in the simulation is governed by a single global clock that moves forward in one-hour ticks.
-At the beginning of each tick, each person will make a decision based on their policies about which action to take ove the coming hour (which choice may be simply to continue a previously undertaken action which requires more than an hour to complete).
+Time in the simulation is governed by a single global clock that moves forward in five minute ticks.
+At the beginning of each tick, each person will make a decision based on their policies about which action to take over the coming period (which choice may be simply to continue a previously undertaken action which requires more than an hour to complete).
 At the beginning of the next tick, each person will observe the results of their action on the previous tick, observe the current state of their locally observable environment, and use that information to choose an action for the next round.